 Jury Service Information

-Cases heard by the Allen Municipal Court are Class C misdemeanor violations that are punishable by fine only.
+Cases heard by Allen Municipal Court are Class C misdemeanor violations that are punishable by fine only.
 Jurors are selected from a random list of City of Allen Utility Billing subscribers.
 Jury service is normally for one day, and impaneled jurors are paid $6 per day.

-Checking Jury Service Status
+Check Jury Service Status